timlentse/ss-panel-rails/README.md

 * mysql
 * redis

-### Install

 ### One Step setup

-If you are new to ruby or rails, One step setup shell script to install needed dependencies.
+If you are new to ruby or rails, `One step setup` shell script was provided to install needed dependencies.

 Open your shell and type

 ```shell
 $ curl -Ssl https://raw.githubusercontent.com/timlentse/ss-panel-rails/master/setup.sh | sh
 ```
+Go to ss-panel-rails and type `rails s`

+Open browser and visit `http://localhost:3000`

+### Install

 #### 1. clone repository

 ```shell